-I am a technology consultant with SALT AND PEPPER Technology GmbH & Co.
-KG located in Bremen, Germany.
-My current duties involve the management of a small team of developers responsible for flight system databases and test scripts of navigation satellites.
+I am the AIT Software Lead for the European satellite navigation system Galileo, working at OHB System AG in Bremen, Germany.
+Previously, I’ve filled the same role as a technology consultant with SALT AND PEPPER Technology GmbH & Co.
+KG.
+My current duties involve the management of a small team of developers responsible for flight system databases and test scripts of navigation satellites and the verification and validation of the Mission Information Base alongside fabrication.
 Until recently, I was a postdoctoral researcher at the Center for Marine Environmental Sciences (MARUM) of the University of Bremen.
 My dissertation was written during my time as doctorate candidate at the Dynamical Systems and Ocean Robotics Laboratory, which is part of the Institute for Systems and Robotics of the Instituto Superior Técnico in Lisbon, Portugal.
 My thesis supervisors were Prof. António M. Pascoal (IST Lisbon) and Prof. John Hauser (University of Colorado at Boulder).

-My main focus of work is currently the generation of energy-minimal trajectories for scenarios involving multiple Autonomous Marine Vehicles (AMVs), based on optimal control techniques.
+During my PhD years, my main focus of work was the generation of energy-minimal trajectories for scenarios involving multiple Autonomous Marine Vehicles (AMVs), based on optimal control techniques.
 Using the Projection Operator Approach of Prof. John Hauser, an infinite-dimensional optimization technique, allows for explicitly incorporating the full vehicle dynamics.
 It is inherent to the approach that the trajectories are feasible in terms of the vehicle dynamics, and using a barrier functional, we are able to quickly achieve solutions that are within the limits of given constraints.
 This is true even for highly non-convex problems, such as obstacle avoidance in cluttered environments or inter-vehicle collision avoidance.

 Path and Trajectory Generation and Optimization